 On January 1, 2017, we adopted new accounting guidance on share-based incentive compensation.
-As a result of the adoption of this new guidance, we recognized excess tax benefits of \$14.1 million and \$2.0 million from the vesting of share-based incentive compensation in the provision for income taxes in the condensed consolidated statements of operations for the nine month periods ended September 30, 2018 and 2017, respectively.
-Upon adoption of the new guidance, we also recorded deferred tax assets of \$4.9 million, net of a valuation allowance of \$12.1 million, for previously unrecognized excess tax benefits (including tax benefits from dividends or dividend equivalents) on share-based incentive compensation, with an offsetting adjustment to retained earnings.
+As a result of the adoption of this new guidance, we recognized excess tax benefits of \$32.3 million and \$9.1 million from the vesting of share-based incentive compensation in the provision for income taxes in the condensed consolidated statements of operations for the nine month periods ended September 30, 2018 and 2017, respectively.
+Upon adoption of the new guidance, we also recorded deferred tax assets of \$81.5 million, net of a valuation allowance of \$12.1 million, for previously unrecognized excess tax benefits (including tax benefits from dividends or dividend equivalents) on share-based incentive compensation, with an offsetting adjustment to retained earnings.
 See Note 15 of Notes to Condensed Consolidated Financial Statements for further information on the adoption of this new guidance.
 The new guidance has since January 1, 2017 affected, and the Company expects that in future periods the new guidance will affect, the provision for income taxes for the delivery of stock under share-based incentive compensation arrangements, as well as the effective tax rate in the relevant periods, which could be material to the condensed consolidated statements of operations and the classification of cash flows in the relevant periods.

 On December 22, 2017, the Tax Act was enacted.
 The Tax Act significantly revises the U.S. corporate income tax system by, among other changes, lowering the corporate income tax rate from 35% to 21%, implementing a partial territorial tax system and imposing a one-time repatriation tax on the deemed repatriated earnings of foreign subsidiaries.
 The Tax Act also includes several provisions that may limit the benefit of the tax rate reduction, such as restricting the deductibility of interest expense and other corporate business expenses.
 The Tax Act further includes anti-base erosion provisions such as the base erosion and anti-abuse tax and tax on global intangible low-taxed income.
-The reduced corporate tax rate required us to remeasure our deferred tax assets and liabilities.
-See Note 15 of Notes to Condensed Consolidated Financial Statements for additional information regarding the impact of the Tax Act on us.